SafeExamBrowser/seb-server-setup/docs/installation.rst

     the exact version of the SEB Server by using `sematic versioning <https://semver.org/>`_ like 1.0.0 or 1.0.1 or you can set the latest minor version to always get the latest specific minor version with all patches on installation or update.
 If you want the latest minor version use version tags like 1.0-latest or 1.1-latest.

+- **sps-webservice** This is the webservice API for the new screen proctoring feature that is separated from the SEB Server for performance and scaling reasons.
+  This is a usual Java/Spring Boot application like seb-server and implements screen proctoring maintenance API as well as screen proctoring session API for SEB connections.
+This service also needs a connection to a database store.
+This can either be the same database server as seb-server service or another database for performance reasons.
+It is also possible to configure an additional S3 compatible storage to just store the screen shots.

+- **sps-guiservice** This is the service for the new graphical user interface for screen proctoring that runs in NodeJS and uses Vue
+  Java Script framework.
+This service connects to the sps-webservice and uses the API to get and maintain screen proctoring data.

 - **reverse-proxy** This service uses a nginx server as reverse-proxy to connect the bundle to the host network.
-In a basic setup this usually just maps the host HTTP port (80) to the internal HTTP port (8080).
-In a setup with end to end TLS this service is used to manage the TLS part and must be provided with the certificate(s) to use.
-The configuration of the proxy service is located in the folder confg/nginx/
+In the bundled setup with open Ports this maps the configured ports to the internal services and makes TLS termination for each used port.
+In the bundled setup with routing this uses only one default port TLS termination and routes the traffic to the different services by adding dedicated endpoint prefixes to routs for sps-webservice (/sps-web/) and sps-guiservice (/sps-gui/).

 **Distributed setup example with Kind (Kubernetes in docker)**

 Since version 1.3 there is a distributed setup example for Kind that can be used as a starting point to setup a fully distributed and scalable SEB Server service in the cluster with Kubernetes.
-The setup instructions are located within the "Demo" setup section.

-**Docker Compose for distributed setup**

-Default setups for distributed environments to install SEB Server as a cloud service for example are not provided yet.
-You can use the pre-defined components from a bundled setup and adapt and use it for your distributed environments.
-Please also contact a system administrator or cloud administrator of your company/institution to find a solution that fits best within your needs and given IT environment.
-If you have questions or need help / report bugs, please use the `issue tracker <https://github.com/SafeExamBrowser/seb-server-setup/issues>`_  on GitHub for reporting.

 **HTTPS / TLS Configuration**